 Smiling — even if you’re stressed or embarrassed — may trick your body into believing that it’s less stressed, according to researchers.

-In one study, scientists found that people who were made to do a stressful task while smiling had lower heart rates during the stress recovery period after the task.
+In , scientists found that people who were made to do a stressful task while smiling had lower heart rates during the stress recovery period after the task.
 They said they felt better than people who held neutral faces during the task.

 3. Cool off